Corpus Christi, Texas: Civil Rights

+Natural Disasters

 The 1919 Storm devastated the city, killing hundreds on September 14.
 Only three structures survived the storm on North Beach.
 To protect the city, the seawall was built.
 The city also suffered damage from Hurricane Celia in 1970 and Hurricane Allen in 1980, but little damage from Hurricane Ike in 2008.
 In 2017, the city was affected by Hurricane Harvey, then by Hurricane Hanna in 2020.
 Rough surf from Hurricane Laura caused one death and one injury at a beach in the city in late August 2020, just a month after Hanna.